Construction History on the Frontier, Seattle, July 20-22, 2017

-Knute “Skip” Berger, journalist and historian at Crosscut will present The Civic History of Construction on the history of the Seattle Space Needle – the iconic, sky-line defining monument of the city.
-Berger will discuss how the Space Needle enabled Seattle to be perceived as being on the cutting edge of technology, a high-tech branding that continues today.
+Knute “Skip” Berger, journalist and historian at Crosscut presented The Civic History of Construction on the history of the Seattle Space Needle – the iconic, sky-line defining monument of the city.
+Berger discussed how the Space Needle enabled Seattle to be perceived as being on the cutting edge of technology, a high-tech branding that continues today.
 Berger is a Seattle author, columnist, and commentator.
 He is the award-winning “Mossback” columnist for the online non-profit news site Crosscut.com where he focuses on the intersection of Pacific Northwest politics and heritage; Editor-at-Large and columnist for Seattle magazine; and a regular commentator on Seattle’s NPR affiliate KUOW-FM.
 He is consulting historian for the Space Needle.
 His books include the ebook Roots of Tomorrow: Tales of Early Seattle Urbanism (2014), Space Needle, Spirit of Seattle (2012) and Pugetopolis: A Mossback Takes on Growth Addicts, Weather Wimps and the Myth of Seattle Nice (2009).
 He also has long established interests in world’s fairs (he’s attended nine) and time capsules (he was chief “architect” of the Washington Centennial Time Capsule Project).

-Jon Magnusson, former CEO of Magnusson Klemencic Associates (MKA), will present Six Decades Living Northwest Engineering and Construction.
+Jon Magnusson, former CEO of Magnusson Klemencic Associates (MKA), presented Six Decades Living Northwest Engineering and Construction.
 Magnusson comes from a long family history of construction in the Northwest.
 Currently Senior Principal at MKA, Magnusson went from walking around construction sites as a boy to leading a world-renown structural engineering firm responsible for iconic works in the Northwest and around the world.
 Projects include the Seattle Public Library, Safeco Field, Century Link Field, Experience Music Project, Key Arena, Seattle Federal Courthouse, Husky Stadium, and Benaroya Hall.
 He received the Designer Lifetime Achievement Award from the American Institute of Steel Construction, is an honorary member of the American Institute of Architects, and is a member of the National Academy of Engineering.
 He served as CEO of MKA for 25 years.
 The firm was founded in Seattle in 1920 and has provided engineering services in 46 states and 54 countries from its headquarters in Seattle.